onyx-platform/onyx-platform.github.io/_drafts/2016-06-13-Task-Bundles.md

 # Task Bundles
 Onyx's strength has always been it's data-driven nature through a data based API.
-This allows for simple DSL's to be written on top.
-In the last few months, we've been rolling out a small DSL.
+This API can be thought of as a low-level language for your distributed computation.
+Low-level languages often lack tools for abstraction, code reuse, and concision. "task bundles" address this while sticking close to the original datastructures.
+In the last few months, we've been refining the "task bundle" DSL.
 The core of it exists in the `onyx.job` namespace.

 `onyx.job/add-task` operates on "task bundle maps".
 After verifying a task satisfies a schema, it's merged into the job map.
 It has a second variadic